-Bath soaks calm your nerves by helping you stay in the moment and focus on the present.
-Make waves with your hands, pay attention to the movements of your body and inhale your favorite bath oil.
-In another words, it helps you practice mindfulness and even fight anxiety.
+Bath soaks calm your nerves and help you learn mindfulness by making you take a pause, stay in the moment, and focus on the present.
+Make waves with your hands, pay attention to the movements of your body and inhale the scent of your favorite bath oil.
+In another words, it helps you get into a meditative state of mind, get back in your body and even fight anxiety.

 Bath soaks act as a mild anti-depressant or mood booster (at least we find it helpful).
 Deciding to take a bath when you feel low is a great choice.
-Although there are not enough studies done to prove that bath soaks can be a real remedy for all types of diseases, balneotherapy has been practiced for centuries at spas and hospitals.
+Although there are not enough studies done to prove that bath soaks can be a real treatment for depression, balneotherapy has been practiced for centuries at spas and hospitals.
 The only way to prove it is by seeing if a bath soak can be your personal mood booster.

 Bath soaks soothe itchy and dry skin.
 Use lukewarm water and hydrating ingredients.
 We like to add a bath oil or colloidal oatmeal to our bath in order to resolve itching and eczema.

 Bath soaks help reduce blood pressure.
 Hydrotherapy can be used to improve cardio-health, however people with heart disease should be careful when entering a hot tub.
+Try limiting your time in the bath to 10 minutes.
 Always check with your doctor first.
 Cardio health brings us to bath soaks helping your body feel as if you had a workout session.

 Bath soaks are similar to exercise.
 Bath soaks should not replace your exercise but hot-water immersion does help you burn calories through sweat, reducing inflammation and even controling blood sugar levels.

 Bath soaks allow you to breathe better.
 A warm bath and steam allow you to clear your chest and sinuses.
 When you are soaking in warm water up to your neck, your heart works faster, allowing for more oxygen.
-Breathe and relax!
+Breathe in a lavender or eucalyptus scented product and relax!

 Bath soaks boost your immunity.
 They even help you fight your cold and flu symptoms, shortening the length of recovery.
-Try using epsom salts and essential oils in your bath for all types of symptoms associated with a cold.
+When you find yourself suffering from a case of the sniffles, try using epsom salts and essential oils to soothe achy muscles and sinus inflammation.

 Bath soaks allow for creativity.
-When we shower or take a bath, we turn to internal thoughts.
+Have you ever noticed that when you take a bath or shower, you turn to internal thoughts?
 This is when our best ideas come to mind.
 Try keeping a pen and paper near to write down those important ideas.

 Disclaimer: Our content should in no way be taken as medical advice.
 Always consult with a board-certified doctor.